What Is An SMSF?

 Is a Self Managed Super Fund what I need?

-If you want control over your superannuation assets and retirement plan, then self managed super is an excellent opportunity to assist in planning for families, but has the attendant regulatory requirements and responsibilities for trustees of managing their investments.
-A Self managed fund can offer advantages to small business owners as well as high net worth individuals.
-Our team can help to identify whether a SMSF is an effective tool for you.
+If you want control over your superannuation assets and retirement plan, then self managed super is an excellent planning opportunity for families, but has the attendant regulatory requirements and responsibilities for trustees of managing their investments.
+An SMSF can offer advantages to small business owners as well as high net worth individuals.
+Our team can help to identify whether an SMSF is an effective tool for you.

 How long does it take to set up a Self Managed Super Fund?

-As soon as we receive your signed self managed super documentation your super fund can be set up within 5 business days.
+As soon as we receive your signed self managed super documentation your super fund can be set up, however the roll over of funds from your current super fund may vary in time depending upon the fund, and ATO registration can take up to 28 days.
 To set up a self managed super fund click here and speak with our team.

 What needs to be done to establish a Self Managed Super Fund?